Table of Contents

 Preplanning Removes the Burden from the Family

-The loss of a loved one causes a myriad of emotions.
+The loss of a loved one brings myriad emotions.
 Making difficult decisions about how to handle end-of-life services can bring up questions and struggles under even the best of circumstances.
 By preplanning your cremation, you can alleviate the burden for your loved ones after you pass.
 This allows them to grieve in peace and celebrate your life.
 They can spend time honoring your memory instead of worrying about how to organize your final affairs.

 Environmental Aspects to Consider When Making Final Arrangements